Derpford/multigun-drifting/main.md

 Ceramic (blue) armor plates absorb up to 60 points of damage as flat absorption, and have a durability of 150.
 Due to absorbing so much flat damage, this doesn't last as long as you might think.

 Having plates of both types at the same time absorbs a *lot* of damage and makes ceramic plates last a while longer.

+Armor bonuses are replaced by Armor Repair Bonuses, which--instead of immediately adding their value--provide armor regen over time.
+Note that a sufficiently powerful attack can still break a plate outright, even if you have repair bonuses in your inventory.

+Megaspheres give 200 units of Armor Repair Bonus instead of blue armor.